Where to Park a Charter Bus in Boston

 Museum of Fine Arts

 The Museum of Fine Arts, Boston has a dedicated entrance for schools, groups, and visitors with disabilities.
 Ask your bus driver to drop you off in front of the Linde Family Wing Entrance.
-Your driver can then take Museum Road and park in the Huntington Lot or the Fenway Lot, two of the museum’s dedicated parking areas.
+Your driver can then take Museum Road and park in one of the designated bus parking spots outside this wing—or the city’s designated bus parking zones along the north side of Huntington Avenue, between Belvedere Street and Massachusetts Avenue.
 The museum also has a parking garage, but oversized vehicles probably won’t be able to fit inside it, though vans may be able to.

 Since Harvard University lies about 15 minutes from downtown Boston, it’s a popular destination for school groups and tours.
 Harvard has visitor parking on campus, but you’ll need to buy a permit online up to 2 weeks before you arrive.
 Then, make sure your driver parks in the visitors’ spot you were assigned to on your permit.